RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 ### <b>Researchers:</b>
 <b>We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work. </b>

-- <i><b>Research and building technologies is Ongoing as the operation is Continuing over years and this is a Public Github Example. </b>
+- <i><b>Continuation: Research and building technologies is Ongoing as the operation is Continuing over years and this is a Public Github Example. </b>

  We are continuing analysis and data collections, including creating technologies for systems on <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control.</a></i>
 <br>E.g., simulations/monte carlos with multi-agent modeling of patterns of coercive control from victims' experiences shown in media - examples are <a href="https://www.abc.net.au/news/2022-03-23/qld-hannah-clarke-inquest-murder-domestic-violence-rowan-baxter/100932096">Hannah Clarke</a> and <a href="https://theredheartcampaign.org/database/">others</a>.
 Data analysis connecting timelines of documentation is encouraged for new systems.